deufrai/als/content/en/docs/v0.7/installation/mac-arm-install.md

 ---
-hidden: true
-title: "Install on Mac M1, M2, etc."
+title: Install on a Apple Silicon Mac
-description: "Detailed instructions for installing and running Astro Live Stacker (ALS) on a Mac with M1, M2, etc. processors."
+description: Installing ALS on a Apple Silicon Mac
-author: "ALS Team"
+author: ALZ Team

-lastmod: 2024-12-06T21:29:57Z
+lastmod: 2024-12-08T10:07:10Z
 keywords: ["installation", "mac", "m1", "m2", "astro live stacker", "guide"]
-draft: false
-type: "docs"
+weight: 24
 ---

-### Instructions for Installing ALS on macOS with M1, M2, etc.

 1. **Open the Downloads Folder**:
    - When the download is complete, open Finder by clicking its icon in the Dock.